First Reformed Church of Nyack

 1871 - addition added

 1901 - present structure built.
-Architects were the Emery Brothers who also designed the YMCA, library, St. Ann's Catholic Church, St Paul's United Methodist Church among other prominent Nyack buildings.
+Architects were the Emery Brothers who also designed the YMCA, Nyack Library, St. Ann's Catholic Church, St Paul's United Methodist Church among other prominent Nyack buildings.
 The style was Romanesque revival; brick came from Haverstraw; the organ was from Clark Organ Company, Nyack, NY; clock tower installed

-1976 - congregation decides to restore organ
+1976 - congregation decides to restore organ from prolonged water damage

-1983 - $65,000 is raised and organ is restored, but there is a fire
+1983 - $65,000 raised: organ restored, but there is a fire

-1984 - present organ is installed
+1984 - present organ installed

 1995 - bells ring again on clock tower